 It’s a great spot for swimming, fishing, boating and water skiing.
 You can even camp over night.

-But due to Australia’s prolonged drought, water levels in the dam have fallen dramatically as the image above shows.
+Due to Australia’s prolonged drought, water levels in the dam have fallen dramatically as the image above shows.

 It has exposed areas not seen since the dam was upgraded in the early 1970s.